If Tomorrow Comes (novel)

 If Tomorrow Comes is a 1985 crime fiction novel by American author Sidney Sheldon.
-It is a story portraying an ordinary woman who is framed by the Mafia, her subsequent quest for vengeance towards them and her later life as a con artist.
+It is a story portraying an ordinary woman who is framed by the Mafia, her subsequent quest for vengeance towards them, and her later life as a con-artist.
 The novel was adapted into a three-part TV miniseries with the same name in 1986, starring Madolyn Smith and Tom Berenger.

 Plot

-Tracy is a successful bank-worker in Philadelphia, engaged to a wealthy heir, whose child she is carrying.
+Tracy is a successful bank manager in Philadelphia, engaged to a wealthy heir, whose child she is carrying.
 Then her mother commits suicide, after being scammed by the New Orleans Mafia and left in debt.
-Tracy gets a gun to frighten the scammer, Joe Romano, into admitting her mother’s innocence, but he tries to rape her and is wounded in the struggle.
-Her attorney convinces her that she will get a much shorter sentence if she pleads guilty, but the judge sentences her to fifteen years to Southern Louisiana Penitentiary for Women, and she realises that the judge and the attorney are both working for Romano’s boss, mafia Don Anthony Orsatti.
+Tracy gets a gun to frighten the scammer, Joe Romano, into admitting her mother's innocence, but he tries to rape her and is wounded in the struggle.
+Her attorney convinces her that she will get a much shorter sentence if she pleads guilty, but the judge sentences her to serve fifteen years in the Southern Louisiana Penitentiary for Women.
+She realises that the judge and the attorney are both working for Romano's boss, mafia Don Anthony Orsatti.
 As she goes to jail, her employer and her fiancé abandon her and the unborn child, which she miscarries under the horrendous abuse she suffers from her prison mates.

 Tracy now decides to avenge herself on all the men who have ruined her life.
-Granted an official pardon for saving the life of the warden's daughter, she uses her banking knowledge to divert large sums into Romano’s account, making it look as though he was planning to escape the country, and Orsatti imprisons him for his apparent betrayal.
-Then she gets the boyfriend of one of her jail-mates to plant evidence in the attorney’s home, making it look as though he was cheating Orsatti at cards, and Orsatti teaches him a lesson too.
-While the judge is in Russia, she sends him coded letters that implicate him as a spy, and he is sentenced to fourteen years of hard labor in Siberia.
-She stalks her ex-fiancé and his new wife, but decides that they look so bored and unhappy with each other that no further punishment is needed.
+Granted an official pardon for saving the life of the warden's daughter, she uses her banking knowledge to frame Romano as an informant by planting an unexpectedly large sum of money in his account; the paranoid Orsatti has him murdered.
+Then she gets the boyfriend of one of her jail-mates to trick Orsatti into thinking that her former attorney has been fixing card games behind his back, resulting in his also being murdered.
+While the judge is vacationing in Russia, she sends him coded letters intercepted by the KGB that convince them that he is an undercover spy, and he is sentenced to fourteen years of hard labor in Siberia.
+She stalks her ex-fiancé and his new wife but decides that they look so bored and unhappy with each other that no further punishment is needed.

-With a criminal record, however, her career is over, and she reluctantly slips into crime, presently finding that she enjoys stealing, especially from those who deserve to be stolen from.
-In the course of a colorful crime spree all over Europe with FBI, INTERPOL and Federal Police stalking, she falls in love with one of her co-conspirators, Jeff Stevens, and they plan to take their winnings and live the law-abiding life in Brazil.
-But on the plane, she finds herself sitting next to wealthy top criminal Maximilian Pierpont, who shows a strong interest in her, and we are left wondering if she will try to steal from him too.
+With a criminal record, however, her career is over, and Tracy reinvents herself as a professional con-woman, thief, and mistress of disguise, stealing from those whom she believes deserve to be robbed.
+In the course of a colorful crime spree all over Europe with FBI, INTERPOL and the Federal Police stalking her, she falls in love with one of her co-conspirators, Jeff Stevens, and they plan to take their winnings and live a law-abiding life in Brazil.
+But on the plane, she finds herself sitting next to a wealthy criminal mastermind, Maximilian Pierpont, who shows a strong interest in her, and we are left wondering if she will try to steal from him too.